lposs/docker/README.md

 # How to run these images

 Please see the README.md in each directory.
-If you want to run OpenAM you probably want to start with the openam-onbuild image.